 Also of interest is that Fairfield has more people living here who work in computers and math than 95% of the places in the US.

-As is often the case in a small town, Fairfield doesn't have a public transportation system that people use for their commute.
+Fairfield is a small town, and as such doesn't have a public transit system that people use to get to and from their jobs every day.

 The education level of Fairfield citizens, measured as those with bachelor's degrees or advanced degrees, is similar to the national average for all American cities and towns.
 20.75% of adults 25 and older in Fairfield have a college degree.